-Where, d=1,2,...D denotes the dimensions where the values i=1,2,...,s stand for the particle index.
-Whereas c1 and c2, or the cognitive and social scaling factors, are constants, S is the size of the swarm.
-It seems from equations (1) and (2) that each particle's dimensions are changed individually.
+Where, d = 1, 2, ...
+D denotes the dimensions and the particle index is represented by i = 1, 2, ... s.
+S is the swarm's size, whereas c1 and c2, or the cognitive and social scaling parameters, are constants.
+Equations (1) and (2) seem to Indicate that the dimensions of each particle are updated independently.
 Through the locations of the top places, gbest and pbest, so far discovered.
-Equation (1) and (2) outline the PSO algorithm's fundamental configuration.
+Equation (1) and (2) outline the t =

+PSO algorithm's fundamental configuration.
 Algorithm provides a PSO method algorithmic approach.

-Algorithm 1
+Algorithm:1